Liberty Gold Reports Year-End 2022 Financial and Operating Results

-/EIN News/ -- VANCOUVER, British Columbia, March 28, 2023 (GLOBE NEWSWIRE) -- Liberty Gold Corp.
-(TSX:LGD; OTCQX:LGDTF) ("Liberty Gold" or the “Company”), is pleased to announce its financial and operating results for the fiscal year ended December 31, 2022.
+VANCOUVER, British Columbia, March 28, 2023 (GLOBE NEWSWIRE) -- Liberty Gold Corp.
+LGDLGDTF ("Liberty Gold" or the "Company"), is pleased to announce its financial and operating results for the fiscal year ended December 31, 2022.
 All amounts are presented in United States dollars unless otherwise stated.

 2022 and RECENT HIGHLIGHTS